 Building Success: Business and Financial Skills

-Baranon Houdou, a 28-year-old from Benin, is a participant in TechnoServe’s BeniBiz program, a business accelerator that aims to provide entrepreneurs with the skills they need to build prosperous businesses, economies, and food-secure communities.
+Baranon Houdou, a 28-year-old from Benin, is a participant in TechnoServe’s BeniBiz program, a business accelerator supporting entrepreneurs with the skills they need to build prosperous businesses, economies, and food-secure communities.

 Baranon discovered his potential through a comprehensive training process.
 Initially a small-scale beekeeper, Baranon learned the importance of goal-setting and entrepreneurship.
 Through the program, he transitioned from a struggling entrepreneur to a successful beekeeper and business owner.